 After the Invitation

-Once a Visiting Scholar has been invited, the Manager of International Programs will initiate the process to provide the necessary DS2019 form for the Visiting Scholar to take to a U.S. Embassy or Consulate to secure the J-1 visa.
+Once a Visiting Scholar has been invited, the Director of Student and Academic Services will initiate the process to provide the necessary DS2019 form for the Visiting Scholar to take to a U.S. Embassy or Consulate to secure the J-1 visa.
 An overview of the visa process can be found on the International Scholars Office web site.

 Visiting Scholars must arrive before the official start date on the DS2019 and may arrive up to 30 days prior to that start date, in order to find housing and get settled.
-If circumstances delay arrival, promptly contact the manager of international programs to arrange for an amended DS2019 with a corrected start date.
+If circumstances delay arrival, promptly contact the Director of Student and Academic Services to arrange for an amended DS2019 with a corrected start date.
 Visiting Scholars must depart after the end date of the DS2019 and may depart up to 30 days after that end date, to settle affairs and sight see as desired.

-The Manager of International Programs for the School of Nursing and the department Faculty Sponsor will work together to arrange the visit, with the department providing advice on all academic matters and the Manager of International Programs will provide administrative support on issues such as visas and University regulations.
+The Director of Student and Academic Services and the department Faculty Sponsor will work together to arrange the visit, with the department providing advice on all academic matters and the Director of Student and Academic Services will provide administrative support on issues such as visas and University regulations.
 An orientation day will be planned for the start date.

 Mandatory Insurance and Check-in